-- A person can enter US (on F-1 visa) only if he has a valid F-1 visa stamped on the passport.
+- A person can enter US (on an F-1 visa) only if he has a valid F-1 visa stamped on the passport.

 - A student with an F-1 visa cannot work off-campus at any time during the first year of study; however, the U.S. Immigration and Naturalization Service (INS) may grant permission to accept off-campus employment after one year (or 2 semesters during Internship).

-- No permission is required for on-campus employment (which can be max.
-20 hrs/week and 40 hrs/week in summer semester (if not enrolled)).
+- No permission is required for on-campus employment (which can be maximum 20 hrs/week and 40 hrs/week in the summer semester (if not enrolled)).